-Foreign financial institutions (FFIs) with existing FFI agreements with the US Internal Revenue Service are required to renew those agreements by 31 July 2017.
+Foreign financial institutions (FFIs) with existing FFI agreements with the US Internal Revenue Service have been given an extended deadline until 24 October 2017 to renew those agreements.

 In December 2016, the US Internal Revenue Service (IRS) released an updated agreement for Foreign Financial Institutions (FFIs) effective from 01 January 2017.
 As a result, all FFIs that had in place an existing FFI Agreement and which wish to retain their Global Intermediary Identification Number (GIIN) from the IRS, are required to renew their FFI agreement by 31 July 2017.
 This requirement principally affects FFIs operating in jurisdictions with a Model 2 Intergovernmental Agreement (IGA) with the US or with no IGA with the US.

 Under FATCA, to avoid being subject to a 30% withholding tax on certain US related payments they receive, FFIs may register with the IRS and agree to report to the IRS certain information on “financial accounts” held by specified US persons and foreign entities in which US persons hold a substantial or controlling interest.
 Registered FFIs receive a GIIN from the IRS which enables them to receive payments without withholding.
-These rules are principally relevant to FFIs operating in jurisdictions that have entered into a Model 2 IGA with the US and FFIs operating in jurisdictions where there is no IGA with the US.
-FFIs only operating in jurisdictions that have a Model 1 IGA with the US should not be affected.
+These rules are principally relevant to FFIs operating in jurisdictions that have entered into a Model 2 IGA with the US (such as Bermuda, Hong Kong and Switzerland) and FFIs operating in jurisdictions where there is no IGA with the US.
+FFIs only operating in jurisdictions that have a Model 1 IGA with the US (such as the UK, Cayman Islands, the British Virgin Islands, Ireland and Luxembourg) should not be affected.
 However, any such Model 1 IGA FFIs with branches in Model 2 or non-IGA jurisdictions will need to renew their FFI agreement on behalf of such branches.

 As a result of the update to the FFI Agreement, affected FFIs that are required to renew their agreement with the US will need to review, update, and resubmit their registration application by 31 July 2017 in order to be treated as having in effect an FFI agreement from 01 January 2017.
 Those FFIs who are required to renew their FFI agreement and do not do so by 31 July 2017, will be treated as having terminated their FFI agreement with effect from 01 January 2017, and may be removed from the FFI List.